mitin001/blog/2025/09/25/wikipedians-discuss-simple-summaries.md

 > The current climate gives Wikipedia a unique opportunity to be the answer to the AI-ification of everything.
 Why are we throwing that away?

-The crowd-sourcing nature of Wikipedia and the painstaking discussions that take place there ensure that everything in the articles is reliable and has a neutral point of view (NPOV), something AI does not do.
+The crowdsourcing nature of Wikipedia and the painstaking discussions that take place there ensure that everything in the articles is reliable and has a neutral point of view (NPOV), something AI does not do.

 > Yes, human editors can introduce reliabilty and NPOV issues.
 But as a collective mass, it evens out into a beautiful corpus.
 With Simple Article Summaries, you propose giving one singular editor with known reliabilty and NPOV issues a platform at the very top of any given article.